camunda-community-hub/camunda-platform-7-keycloak/examples/sso-kubernetes/README.md

     // Complete logout URL
     String logoutUrl = oauth2UserLogoutUri + "?redirect_uri=" + redirectUri;
 ```

-Please be aware that - since version 18.0.0 - in Keycloak you now have to additionally configure "Valid post logout redirect URIs".
-Set this to the same value as "Valid redirect URIs".

 For more detailed information on what has changed in Keycloak 18 see [Keycloak 18.0.0 released](https://www.keycloak.org/2022/04/keycloak-1800-released) chapter "OpenID Connect Logout".